Box AppsEstimated Reading Time: 5 Minutes

 Box Apps for Computer

-There are several slightly overlapping apps available for Box that allow you to see and edit your files.
-Note that none of these are required if you work from the browser, but all are nice add ons.
-We will provide a brief overview of the functions of each, and then below that we will provide some more information about each.
+There are lots of apps available for Box if you are using it on your computer.
+We will provide a brief overview of the functions of a few of them, and then we will provide some more information about each.

-Box Drive gives you full access to all of your file on Box, streaming them directly to your desktop.
+Box Drive gives you full access to all of your files on Box, streaming them directly to your desktop.
 You will see them under a folder named "Box".
-You may not have offline access to your files.
+You may also add offline access to your files.

 Box Sync for Windows or Mac

-Box Edit or Box Tools (two different names for same application) allows you to edit content on Box using native applications (Microsoft Office, photo editor, etc. ) installed on your computer.
-No syncing is required.
-When you click Open on a file from the browser, the desktop application opens.
+Box Edit allows you to edit content on Box using native applications (Microsoft Office, photo editor, etc. ) installed on your computer.
+When you click Open on a file from the browser, one of the choices is the stand alone application (such as Word).
 Then when you click save from the application, the file will save in Box.
+This app is not needed if you are opening and editing files in the web version of Office 365 apps.
+This app is also not needed if you are using Box Drive and opening files from the Box streamed folder.

 Box for Office

-Open and edit and save files in Box directly from MS Office without opening a browser.
+Open and edit and save files in Box directly from MS Office without opening a browser or using Box Drive.

 More details on Box Apps....

-If you want to install one of these apps, go to https://clemson.box.com and log in (you may need to complete Duo two factor authentication).
+If you want to install one of these apps, go to https://clemson.box.com and log in (you may need to complete Duo two-factor authentication).
 From Box, you will see your name in the upper right hand corner.
-Click on the arrow beside your name and then click on Apps.
+Click on the arrow beside your name or the circle with your picture and then click on Apps.
 You will see a lot of apps you can install.
 At the top you will see "Search Applications".
 You may type in the one you are looking for if it does not appear at the bottom.

-Before installing Box Drive, make sure you don't have Box Sync already installed - and if you do - uninstall it and restart your computer before installing.
+Before installing Box Drive, make sure you don’t have Box Sync already installed - and if you do - uninstall it and restart your computer before installing.
 Once you have Box Drive installed, if you open the files folder, you will see Box as an option you can open.
-You will see all of the folders you have in Clemson Box with a cloud icon beside each - which indicates the files are stored only on Box servers.
-You can see the files and folders though on your computer - and you can open files, save them, move new files there, delete files.
-If you are offline when working there, the changes will be synced when you are online again.
-If you are offline, you will not be able to open or preview files that are not already open.
+You will see all of the folders you have in Clemson Box streaming on your computer.
+They are all still stored only in the cloud at this point.

 Box for Office